Treatment Options for Librium

-- Treatment for co-occurring disorders: This is necessary when a substance use disorder and an additional psychological disorder co-occur.
+- Treatment for co-occurring disorders: This should be considered when a substance use disorder and an additional psychological disorder (e.g., generalized anxiety disorder, mood disorders or any other anxiety disorder) co-occur.

 - Additional activities: Other activities that are not necessarily “therapy” can complement one’s recovery.
 Meditation, exercise programs, yoga, and volunteer work can be very productive and foster recovery.

-There are a number of treatment options that a person can become involved in to address abuse of Librium.
-The most important thing is that the person in treatment remains committed to their recovery and views any setbacks that occur as learning experiences and opportunities to move forward.
+There are a number of treatment options that a person can help a person on their pass to recovery from a substance use disorder.
+The most important thing is that the person in treatment remains committed to their recovery and always strives to move forward.

 - National Institute on Drug Abuse.
 (2018).
 DrugFacts: Prescription CNS Depressants.